Leviticus 23 – The Feasts of the Lord

 b.
 The Lord’s Passover: Passover was meant to commemorate Israel’s deliverance from Egypt, and with the sacrifice of the lamb for each family, show how the blood of the lamb averted the judgment of God for each Israelite family.

 And on the fifteenth day of the same month is the Feast of Unleavened Bread to the Lord; seven days you must eat unleavened bread.
 On the first day you shall have a holy convocation; you shall do no customary work on it.
 But you shall offer an offering made by fire to the Lord for seven days.
 The seventh day shall be a holy convocation; you shall do no customary work on it.

 a.
 The Feast of Unleavened Bread to the Lord: The feast of unleavened bread was a week-long celebration the week immediately following Passover (from Nisan 15 to Nisan 21).
-This feast showed the purity Israel was to walk in (illustrated by eating only bread without leaven, a type of sin) after the blood-deliverance of Passover.
+This feast showed the purity Israel was to walk in (illustrated by eating only bread without leaven, with leaven being a picture of sin) after the blood-deliverance of Passover.

 4. (9-14) The feast of firstfruits.